margined-protocol/docs/architecture/overview.md

 The vAMM acts as the mechanism for price discovery.
 The contract records the reserves of base and quote assets, and enables swapping input and output - returning a price to the engine.
 The vAMM also returns the size of the position that a user purchases, which is the amount of base asset.

-The vAMM is also uses the pricefeed contract to find the oracle price during settlement of funding payments..
+The vAMM also uses the pricefeed contract to find the oracle price during settlement of funding payments.

 ### Insurance Fund